AmorosoLaura/XAI_project/README.md

 # Problematic sugroups identification on text: the role of the LLMs
-This project was made by: Laura Amoroso, Giacomo Fantino, Gabriele Ferro for the couse of Explainable and Trustworhty AI at Politecnico di Torino.
+This project was made by: Laura Amoroso, Giacomo Fantino, Gabriele Ferro for the course of Explainable and Trustworhty AI at Politecnico di Torino.

 ## Goal